maelfabien/build_your_blog.github.io/README.md

 Github will automatically offer to host it.
 Accept, create it, and setup your repo in a local folder with the commands given.

+Then, put the content of this repository (download the ZIP or git clone) in this folder.

 ## What file is what?

 - `config.yml`: Page to change your name, profile picture, linkedin, github link, add Google analytics...